Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Quantifying Robustness

 An important task in power systems control is understanding how robust an operating point is to disturbances.
-It is straightforward to study the effects of a \textit{particular} disturbance using simulation, but simulating a comprehensive set of contingencies (or combinations thereof) is challenging.
-Fortunately, Theorem~\ref{thm:relaxation} can aid with this analysis by estimating the \textit{scale} of disturbances to which an equilibrium point is robust.
-In order to apply Theorem~\ref{thm:relaxation}, we re-state its transient stability certification as an optimization problem: the transient stability property \ref{dp:stability} is satisfied if
+It is straightforward to study the effects of a \textit{particular} disturbance using simulation, but simulating a comprehensive set of contingencies (or combinations thereof) is time consuming.
+Our transient stability certificates can aid with this analysis by quantifying the scale of disturbances to which an operating point is robust.

-Recall that the vector of initial angle differences $\gamma_0 = |B^\top \theta(0)|$ and initial max frequency deviation $\delta_0 = V_\infty(\theta(0))$ quantify the scale of the disturbance.
-Unlike with Problem \ref{prob:nonconvex}, there is no danger in using heuristic techniques (such as grid search) to obtain a suboptimal estimate of $U(\gamma_0)$.

-Figure \ref{fig:U} illustrates $U(\gamma_0)$ in the pre-fault IEEE RTS 24-bus system, estimated using grid search over 40 points.
-With 34 edges, the argument $\gamma_0$ has 32 more dimensions than we can plot, so Figure \ref{fig:U} is restricted to the slice of this surface where all entries of $\gamma_0$ are equal.
-If $\delta_0$ and the max angle difference $\max\{ \gamma_0 \}$ correspond to a point under the curve, then \eqref{eq:opt} is satisfied, and Theorem~\ref{thm:relaxation} guarantees that the transient stability property is satisfied.
-Conversely, the destabilizing failure of line 14--16 results in $\delta_0 = 1.25~\text{Hz}$ and $\max\{\gamma_0\} = 49.9~\text{degrees}$, well above the curve.

-Figure \ref{fig:U} also reveals a trade-off between angle differences and frequency deviations in the disturbances to which transient stability is robust.
-If all transmission lines have low angle differences, then frequencies will re-synchronize after larger deviations from the nominal frequency.
-But this robustness to frequency deviation decays rapidly as angle differences (and therefore power flows) increase.
-This property is not unique to the 24-bus system: it is clear from \eqref{eq:opt} that $U(\gamma_0)$ is, in general, non-increasing in each entry of $\gamma_0$.